hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 ## record_file_item.proto

-<BR>A Block Item for record files.<BR>A `RecordFileItem` contains data produced before the innovation of the<BR>Block Stream, when data was stored in files and validated by individual<BR>signature files rather than a block proof.<br/><BR>This item enables a single format, the Block Stream, to carry both<BR>historical and current data; eliminating the need to search two sources for<BR>block and block chain data.<br/><BR>Any block containing this item requires special handling.<BR>- The block SHALL NOT have a `BlockHeader`.<BR>- The block SHALL NOT have a `BlockProof`.<BR>- The block SHALL contain _exactly one_ `RecordFileItem`.<BR>- The block SHALL NOT contain any item other than a `RecordFileItem`.<BR>- The content of the `RecordFileItem` MUST be validated using the<BR>signature data and content provided herein according to the<BR>process used for Record Files prior to the creation of Block Stream.<BR>- This block item only replaces the requirement to read several<BR>individual files from cloud storage services.
+<BR>A Block Item for record files.<BR>A `RecordFileItem` contains data produced before the innovation of the<BR>Block Stream, when data was stored in files and validated by individual<BR>signature files rather than a block proof.<br/><BR>This item enables a single format, the Block Stream, to carry both<BR>historical and current data; eliminating the need to search two sources for<BR>block and block chain data.<br/><BR>Any block containing this item requires special handling.<BR>- The block SHALL have a `BlockHeader`.<BR>- Some fields in the `BlockHeader` may be interpreted differently, and<BR>may depend on when the original record file was created.<BR>- The block SHALL NOT have a `BlockProof`.<BR>- The block SHALL end with an `AddressBookProof`, which is only used for<BR>`RecordFileItem` blocks.<BR>- The block SHALL contain _exactly one_ `RecordFileItem`.<BR>- The block SHALL NOT contain any content item other than a `RecordFileItem`.<BR>- The content of the `RecordFileItem` MUST be validated using the<BR>signature data and content provided herein according to the<BR>process used for Record Files prior to the creation of Block Stream.<BR>- This block item only replaces the requirement to read several<BR>individual files from cloud storage services.<BR>- The address book relevant to a particular record file SHALL be available<BR>separately as an `AddressBookProof` item.

 <a name="RecordFileItem"></a>